erewok/pelecanus/README.md

 'newvalue'
 ```

-A PelicanJson object is a modified version of a Python dictionary, so you can use all of the normal dictionary methods, but it will mostly return nested results (which means you will often get duplicate 'keys'):
+A `PelicanJson` object is a modified version of a Python dictionary, so you can use all of the normal dictionary methods, but it will mostly return nested results (which means you will often get duplicate `keys`):

 ```python
 >>> list(pelican.keys())
 ['links', 'attributes', 'href', ...]
 ```

+#### Getting a plain dictionary back or JSON back

 Other useful methods include `convert` and `serialize` for turning the object back into a plain Python dictionary and for returning a JSON dump, respectively: